JLasek-git/travel-agency/README.md

       - Forms in trip view, and price calculation which depends on chosen options
       - Trips list filters
       - Rendering trips list and regions
-      - Adding routing to proper trip which depends on dynamic rout param.
+      - Added routing to proper trip which depends on dynamic rout param.